Poultry Basics Tipsheet

-For more information on raising a flock in the city, see our Urban Poultry page.
+For more information on raising a flock in the city, see the Poultry section of ATTRA’s website.

 - Rhode Island Red: This dual-purpose breed is known for being a very hardy bird.
 This breed is both cold- and heat-tolerant.
 At maturity, the pullets will weigh around six and a half pounds and lay large, brown eggs.